C$ 346 Find Cheap Flights from Vancouver to Bangkok

 The average price of all round-trip flights from Vancouver Intl Airport to Bangkok clicked on KAYAK for each day over the last 12 months.

 When flying from Vancouver to Bangkok, you should consider leaving on a Thursday and avoid Fridays if you are looking for the best rates.
-For your return to Vancouver, you’ll find the best rates on Thursdays and the most expensive ones on Wednesdays.
+For your return to Vancouver, you’ll find the best rates on Thursdays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Vancouver Intl Airport to Bangkok?